gerardoglzb/pixelang/guide.md

         print("Hello World!");
     }

-You can open your terminal and type in the word "make" to run the program.
+You can open your terminal and type in the word `make` to run the program.
 You should see something like this:

     Running 'HelloWorld':
     Hello World!